 Acts 17:24-34

 Today, go ahead and turn in your Bibles to Acts 17.
 Today, we’re getting back into our little two-part message on evangelism.
 We just wanted to jump into that subject of evangelism last week and this week because we know so many students are going back to school, routines are getting back into fall routines and we have an opportunity, again, to remind ourselves of what we’re here to do on earth.
 We’re not here just to fellowship together, just to enjoy the time with each other, even though that is very, very precious.
 The church is a little slice of heaven on earth.
-But it is, you know, it’s filled with us, right?
+But it is, you know, it’s, it’s filled with us, right?
 Sinners still in our bodies and we need to be redeemed fully and come into the full consummation of the sons of God.
 And we’ll do that in heaven.

 So everything we do here, singing, fellowship, learning, teaching, everything is going to be so much better in heaven without the presence of sin, right?
 Here on earth, we can do something that we cannot do in heaven and that’s evangelize lost sinners.
 So we need to be about doing that.
 And that’s why we want to take a little bit of a break from Luke as we get into the fall season.
 And just remind ourselves of what it is we’re here to do and really, how to go about doing it.

 When Paul came to Athens, God gave him, as we see there, a pretty special witnessing opportunity up on Mars Hill, at the Areopagus, which was kind of like the intellectual center of the Greco-Roman world.
 Athens represented history, centuries of philosophical thought.
 We have a lot to learn from what Paul encountered there.
 Kenichi Akagi came up to me after I finished preaching last Sunday and he just told me how his father had used Acts 17 in a very immediate and practical way to evangelism some fellow Japanese businessmen he was traveling with.
-They were traveling together on a business trip in Europe and here’s how Kenichi described it.
+They were traveling together on a business trip in, in Europe and here’s, here’s how Kenichi described it.
 I asked him to jot it down, send it to me and I told him I’d relay this to you.

 He said this, “Among other places, they,” that is his father and the Japanese businessmen he was traveling with.
 “Among other places they visited Athens for their sightseeing.
-He said the other businessmen were marveling at the ancient buildings and statues they were seeing and he [that is Kenichi’s father] he said to them, ‘These are just idols.’
+He said the other businessmen were marveling at the ancient buildings and statues they were seeing and he,” that is Kenichi’s father, “he said to them, ‘These are just idols.’
 And my father took his little Bible and read Acts 17:16-31 to them.
 And he told them that that was the exact place where Paul was when he spoke the words in those verses.
 Emphatically he said, ‘This is the place, and these are the verses that were written about it.’
 I told my father that it was wonderful that he had an opportunity to explain what the Bible said about idols to the other businessmen.
 I was touched by his boldness about his faith in front of the other businessmen.
 I was also wondering how his statement would impact these men’s lives in the future as they thought about the millions of idols people worship all over Japan.
 Acts 17:16-31 are very special verses to me as I remember my father.”

 Kenichi, thank you for sharing that with us.
 Your father’s testimony still speaks, doesn’t it?
 Just like the Apostle Paul, Kenichi’s father was zealous to see the true God worshiped.
 Just like Paul, he loved lost sinners.
 And he did not want to see them enslaved by idolatry.
 Like Paul, he was provoked and troubled by what he saw there.
 He was not thrilled with the idols.
 He wasn’t like a sightseeing tourist.
 He was troubled, provoked.
 And it motivated him to evangelize those fellow businessmen.